MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-point-to-geohash-function.md

 **Notes**

 * Geohash can be useful geospatial clustering tool.
-* Geohash has 18 accuracy levels with area coverage ranging from 25Million km² at the highest level 1 to 0.6 μ² at the lowest level 18.
+* Geohash has 18 accuracy levels with area coverage ranging from 25 Million km² at the highest level 1 to 0.6 μ² at the lowest level 18.
 * Common prefix of Geohashes indicate on proximity of points to each other.
 The longer a shared prefix is, the closer the two places are.
 Accuracy value translates to geohash length.
 * Geohash is a rectangular area on a plane surface.
-* Invoking the [geo_geohash_to_central_point()](geo-geohash-to-central-point-function.md) function on a geohash string that was calculated on longitude x and latitude y won't necessairly return x and y.
+* Invoking the [geo_geohash_to_central_point()](geo-geohash-to-central-point-function.md) function on a geohash string that was calculated on longitude x and latitude y won't necessarily return x and y.
 * Due to the Geohash definition, it's possible that two geographic locations are very close to each other but have different Geohash codes.

 **Geohash rectangular area coverage per accuracy value:**